 The purpose of the PhD Screening Examination is to screen candidates for continuation in the doctoral program.
 This exam is not required for admission into the PhD program; however, to remain in the PhD program, all students are required to pass the exam.
 A minimum cumulative GPA of 3.30 is required to take the exam.

 The PhD Screening Exam evaluates the candidate's knowledge in major and minor areas of study.
-The ECE PhD Screening Examination Handbook provides a detailed description of each of the examination areas, including specific topics and reading lists.
+The ECE PhD Screening Examination Handbook provides a description of each of the examination areas.

 A student's choice of major examination area should conform to their area of interest as indicated by the choice of the research advisor and PhD committee.

 - Qualifying Exam & Advancing to Candidacy

 The Qualifying Exam provides the Doctoral Committee with a basis for student evaluation and guidance and the student with an opportunity to review, organize, and demonstrate his/her knowledge.
 It is understood that upon passing the Qualifying Examination, the student has presented an approved dissertation research proposal and has demonstrated substantial readiness to undertake the research.

 The exam is oral with a focus on the dissertation problem and is administered by the student's Doctoral Committee.
 It will include considerable depth in the student's area of specialization, as required for the successful completion of the dissertation.

 Advancement to Candidacy